High school (grades 9-12) · Orlando, FL

 What is the racial and ethnic makeup of Maynard Evans High?

-The largest demographic group at Maynard Evans High is African American at 81.4%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Maynard Evans High is African American at 81.4% of enrollment, in Orlando, FL.

 What is the Resource Investment Index for Maynard Evans High?

-Maynard Evans High has a Resource Investment Index of 48/100 (D) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Maynard Evans High has a Resource Investment Index of 49/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page